aakgn/PySQIF/docs/index.md

 ## Linux

 # Tutorials
-This section provides instructive tutorial to PySQUID newbies.
+This section provides instructive tutorial to SQUIDpy newbies.
 ## Input Text File
- PySQUID has an input csv file for input protocol with user, this file is named as input.csv in PySQUID folder.
+ SQUIDpy has an input csv file for input protocol with user, this file is named as input.csv in SQUIDpy folder.
 Figure shows below input parameters of this simulation in input csv file, which can be edited by user.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/zG07rrr/input-text-file.jpg" alt="input-text-file" border="0" /></a>